cusbg/MolArt/docs/README.md

 Structures in the mapping outside of this list will not be shown.
 If not set or the list is empty, no restriction takes place.

+- ```lmInitSurfaceTransparency``` - specifies the default transparency level (0-100) of the surface representation of the displayed structure.

 - ```extraHighlights``` (default ```undefined```) - allows to highlight a list of residues and even restrict atoms of the residues.
 Moreover, one can specify the type of highlight.
 Specifically, on needs to pass an object containing